avinash2459/ICE_Challenge_Backend/README.md

 npm start
 ```

+## EndPoints:

+> /test

 Once the application has been started, enpoint /test can be accessed to test the application.

 /test API response => {"status":"200","message":"hello!
 Test is a success"}

+> /handle

+The TSV to JSON conversion is done using the POST API /handle